-An easy-to-use mobile smartphone application (App) is now available to parents/legal guardians to securely access in real-time the student's information on grades, assignments, attendance, school events, District calendar, and bus routes and delays.
+An easy-to-use mobile smartphone application (App) is available for parents/legal guardians to securely access in real-time the student's information on grades, assignments, attendance, school events, District calendar, cafeteria menu, and bus routes, and delays.
 The App can be set to provide information in English, Spanish, and Korean languages.
-The Los Angeles Unified mobile App can be found in the App Store and is named "LAUSD".
+The Los Angeles Unified Mobile App can be found in the App Store and is named "LAUSD".